voolga/agentql-test-examples/examples/js-examples/maps_scraper/README.md

 ---
-title: Close a cookie dialog
+title: Query a list of items
-description: Close a site's dialog for rejecting/accepting cookies with AgentQL.
+description: How to query a list of items on the page with AgentQL.
 updated: 2025-03-05
 ---

-# Example script: close a cookie dialog with AgentQL
+# Example script: querying a list of items with AgentQL

-This example demonstrates how to use AgentQL close a site's dialog for rejecting/accepting cookies.
+This example demonstrates how to query a list of items on the page.

 ## Run the script

 - [Install AgentQL SDK](https://docs.agentql.com/javascript-sdk/installation)
-- Save this JavaScript file locally as **main.js**
+- Save this Javascript file locally as **main.js**
 - Run the following command from the project's folder:

 ```bash